michaelvega/michaelvega/README.md

 - 👋 Hi, I’m Michael Vega
 - 👀 I’m interested in Data Science, AI, Quantum Computing, and Python 🐍
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning Selenium
 - 📫 How to reach me: https://www.linkedin.com/in/michael-vega-97745521a/

 <!---